Plaza de Armas (Cusco): Palaces

 The square was surrounded by the palaces of the Incas as well as plots of land destined for future palaces.
 The palace of Pachacuti was called Qasana and was located on the northwest side of the square on the site that today corresponds to the Portal de Panes and is circumscribed by Calle Plateros, Calle Tigre, Calle Teqsecocha and Calle Procuradores.
 The palace of Huayna Capac was called Amaru Cancha and was located on the southeast side of the square on the site that is now occupied by the Iglesia de la Compañía, the Portal de la Compañía, the University Auditorium and also the Palace of Justice.
 This site is now circumscribed by the Calle Loreto, Calle Afligidos, Calle Mantas and Avenida El Sol.
 The palace of the Inca Viracocha called Sunturwasi nowadays corresponds to the block where the Cathedral is located.
 Additionally, the current Portal de Harinas corresponds to the old palace called Korakora and the Portal de Carrizos to the old Acllawasi.

 During the Inca period, this was where almost all the Inca festivals were celebrated, including Inti Raymi, Huarachicuy, the Amaru dance, Capac Raymi, etc. It was also where the main fairs were held and where the victories of the Inca army were celebrated.
 The Inca armies were received in the Plaza de Armas of Cusco, where the spoils were exhibited and the prisoners of war were trampled as a sign of victory.

-Map of the Plaza de Armas during the Inca period.
-Numbers 1, 2, 3, 4 and 5 together would form the sector that used to be called Curipata.